 With the inauguration of Theodore Roosevelt in 1901, there was finally a conservationist in the White House.
 In March of 1903 Muir and Roosevelt met and went camping high above Yosemite Valley.
 Muir took full advantage of the opportunity, calling for Roosevelt's help to save the trees and preserve the natural beauty of the region.
 Roosevelt was very impressed with Muir, and the experience re-enforced his conservationist stance.
 Over the rest of Roosevelt's administration, he set aside 148,000,000 acres of forest reserves and the number of national parks doubled.

 Immediately after his camping trip with Roosevelt, Muir went on a world tour through Europe, Asia, and the Pacific.
-After that, in 1905, the Sierra Club fought for Yosemite Valley to go from being under state to federal control, and the senate approved and allowed the valley to become part of Yosemite National Park.
+After that, in 1905, the Sierra Club fought for Yosemite Valley to go from being under state to federal control, and in 1906 the senate approved and allowed the valley to become part of Yosemite National Park.
 That same year, Muir's wife died.
-In 1906, Muir was able to convince Roosevelt to establish the Petrified Forest National Monument to protect the fossilized trees of Arizona.
+Also in 1906, Muir was able to convince Roosevelt to establish the Petrified Forest National Monument to protect the fossilized trees of Arizona.
+In 1908, a donated grove of redwood trees near San Francisco became Muir Woods National Monument.

 Around 1907, Muir began to battle to save Hetch Hetchy, a beautiful valley in Yosemite National Park that San Francisco had set its sights on.
 The city wanted to petition congress to remove the valley's protection so that it could be turned into a water reservoir.
 Although there were other available places for San Francisco to build a reservoir, it was viewed as the cheapest option because it was already government-owned land.
 Congress favored the proposal while Roosevelt worked hard to destroy it.
 When President Taft came into office, Muir also guided him through the area and showed him Hetch Hetchy and demonstrated to the president why he loved the valley so much.
 Taft was also convinced and protected the valley during his term.
 However, with the election of Woodrow Wilson in 1912, both the senate and the president approved the bill to build a dam in Hetch Hetchy.
 The valley was completely destroyed and Muir was completely devastated by the results.
 Shortly afterward on Christmas Eve, 1914, John Muir died of pneumonia.

-Two years later in 1916 the National Parks Service was created to regulate the national parks.
-A donated grove a redwood trees near San Francisco became Muir Woods National Monument.
+Two years later, in 1916, the National Parks Service was created to regulate the national parks.
 The Sierra Club also continued its work, even preventing dams from being built in the Grand Canyon in the 1960s.
 Today the club has over one million members.
 John Muir is remembered largely as a conservationist and as a bit of a naturalist philosopher, always wandering in the wilderness.
 While John Muir may have lost the battle to save Hetch Hetchy, he played the pre-eminent role in preserving Yosemite Valley and his scientific theory about glaciers forming the valley has been proven to be correct.
 Furthermore, his efforts towards conservation had major long-term effects in how our government views environmental protection and Muir ultimately helped to establish a tradition of advocating for the government to take responsibility for the preservation of important natural areas and for conserving its resources.

 Perrottet, Tony.
 "JOHN MUIR's Yosemite."
 Smithsonian 39.4 (2008): 48.
 MasterFILE Premier.